tosinolawore/stackbuilders/README.md

 ```
 Start Celery Task with some string - /tasks/ (METHOD: POST, DATA: name, FORMAT: JSON)

-Retrieve Task Result and Status - /tasks/<id>/ (METHOD: GET, <id> - unique id or primary key for the tasked.
+Retrieve Task Result and Status - /tasks/<id>/ (METHOD: GET, <id> - unique id or primary key for the task.
 This is returned in the JSON response from above.
 NOTE: the <id> is not the task_id but the primary key of the Task saved in Database.)

 List All Tasks - /tasks/ (METHOD: GET)